College of Communication - Radio, Television & Film

 Professor Eckhardt teaches Applied Media Aesthetics, Techniques of Documentary Filmmaking, Television Documentary Production, Advanced Television Production, and Television Program Packaging.
 He is an award-winning documentary maker.
 His latest documentary, "Seabrook Farms Remembered," was funded by the New Jersey Historical Commission.
 His book Documentary Production Handbook is published by McFarland Press.
 He is a founding member of the Documentary Working Group of the UFVA Association and a board member of the Downbeach Film Festival.

 State University of New York at New Paltz

 Carl Frandino has been practicing audio & video production for over 33 years.
-Serving at Rowan University for the past 31 years, Carl provides Rowan's College of Communication & Creative Arts with engineering management, equipment repair and electronic maintenance.
+Serving at Rowan University for the past 31 years, Carl provides Rowan's College of Communication with engineering management, equipment repair and electronic maintenance.
 Carl continues to assists in the day-to-day operation of the video production studios and audio/video editing suites.
 Carl’s past accomplishments include supervising the design and installation of new TV studio sets, ETC studio lighting system, and upgraded digital effect and graphic systems in the Bozorth Hall Studios.

 B.A.
 Villanova University

 Dr. Kaleta teaches Film History and Appreciation I and Movie Industry.
 He has written several books: David Lynch; Hanif Kureishi: Postcolonial Storyteller; Conversations with Hal Hartley; and With The Rich and Mighty: Emlen Etting of Philadelphia.
 He co-produces with Professor Mike Donovan the "Talking Pictures" series which brings working industry professionals to the College to speak to our students.

 In addition, Dr. Kaleta continues to research independent film and video projects and installations.